 Employees who can choose where they work tend to report higher job satisfaction because they can better balance personal and professional responsibilities. - Talent attraction

-Organizations offering hybrid work are more attractive to top talent, especially in competitive industries where flexibility is a key differentiator. - Retention
+Organizations offering flexible work are more attractive to top talent, especially in competitive industries where flexibility is a key differentiator. - Retention

 Employees are more likely to stay with companies that offer hybrid work, reducing recruitment and onboarding costs.